anonymous-sysuser/SDFuzz/README.md

 - Start the fuzzer

     SDFuzz uses the same command line options as other fuzzers.
-You can specifcy the initial seeds and output directory, etc.
+You can specify the initial seeds and output directory, etc.